Skip to main content

 You may have to pay a fee if the company decides the landlord is right, or if they think you raised a dispute without a good reason.

-You can escalate your complaint to the Financial Ombudsman Service if the policy is in your name.
+You can complain to the Financial Ombudsman Service if the policy is in your name.